-Yes, it is important to continue submitting your claims, otherwise we will not know that you have passed the self-payment gap and qualify for the above-threshold benefits.
+Yes, it is important to continue submitting your claims, otherwise we will not know that you have passed the self-funding gap and qualify for the Extended Cover benefits.

 Medical scheme membership

-Yes, but only if you belong to a closed medical scheme and you are retrenched, or made redundant, or you resign from the company.
-An open scheme can only terminate your membership if you do not pay your contributions, or if there was fraudulent transactions or claims.
+Yes, Momentum Medical Scheme will terminate your membership if you do not pay your contributions, or if there was fraudulent transactions or claims.

 You can submit claims for medical treatment up until the day your medical scheme membership expires.
 If you gave written notice of your intention to end your membership on the 31st of December, and you go to the doctor on that day, you can still submit a claim for that doctor's visit.
 Anything after midnight that date will not be processed.

 No, as that is not legal.
 Claiming twice for the same medical expenses is seen as fraud.
 It is important to make sure when you are moving medical aids that you terminate your membership with the current medical scheme before you become a member of the new medical scheme.

 You can either speak to a financial adviser or contact various schemes to get more information before you make your choice.
 Assess your needs first so that you can choose the option that will give you the best coverage for your needs.
 For example, if you have eye problems, you won't choose a scheme that only allocates R200 per year for glasses.
 If you're fairly healthy and don’t get sick very often, it would be beneficial to choose a scheme with low day-to-day benefits, but good hospital coverage.
 Make sure to read the fine print.